 We need nationwide coverage too:

 I have listed the information for national big news channels and national newspapers below.
 You can send letters, postcards, and emails.
-Please consider following up with a phone call, a note on Facebook and Twitter and Instagram.
+Please consider following up with a phone call or a note on Facebook and Twitter and Instagram by tagging the stations and/or reporters.

 The more contacts we make the more of a difference we can make!